 Brutally slow and poorly-coded plugins are being abandoned for more lightweight alternatives.
 Performance is the new normal.

 I’ve talked about how in the earlier days when people started to pay attention to website performance, everyone was actively testing and proudly sharing their website speed score results.
 Good days, simple days.
 That too has quickly come and gone now with the introduction of core web vitals.

 Related Post: How GTmetrix Website Speed Testing Tool DIED In 24 Hours!

 The era of core web vitals has officially arrived… and it’s kinda sucks so far

 There was genuine excitement abound with the announcement of core web vitals, I think just about everyone was pretty jacked about improving their website speed and maybe even get a little SEO boost.

-As a moderator for Facebook website optimization group WP Speed Matters, I’ve talked to hundreds of different people as they’ve worked hard to speed up their sites and get that passing core web vitals score.
+As a former moderator for Facebook website optimization group WP Speed Matters, I’ve talked to hundreds of different people as they’ve worked hard to speed up their sites and get that passing core web vitals score.
 Most of them don’t accomplish that goal.

 That early enthusiasm has more recently changed to resentment, frustrated that they aren’t even close to passing their core web vitals.